nitishp/ml_notes/deep_learning/neural_network_basics/Week1.md

         * Linear
         * Sigmoid
         * ReLU
-    * They can feed into one another, but they're really unlabeled
+    * They can feed into one another, but you never train individual neurons to learn a specific thing
         * So they infer the middle/hidden "features" automatically
 * Has provided a lot of value in supervised learning in particular
     * Different problems have different neural network architectures